U.S. Soldiers Sustain Brain Injuries in Iranian Strikes, Pentagon Confirms

 The Defense Department announced on Friday that 34 U.S. service members had suffered traumatic brain injuries as a result of the January 8 attacks from Iran’s military.

-In the hours after the strikes, President Trump said that no Americans had been hurt.
+In the hours after the strikes, President Trump said no Americans had been hurt.

-A number of U.S. troops taken to Germany for further evaluation and the treatment duration has also increased, to 18 from 17, according to the Pentagon’s statement Tuesday.
+According to the Pentagon’s statement Tuesday, the number of U.S. troops taken to Germany for further evaluation and treatment has also increased to 18 from 17.
 Colonel Campbell confirmed that one of the service members who was sent to Kuwait has since returned to duty.

 Brain injuries are not always suddenly apparent, officials said, citing that delays in confirming the injuries can also be caused by the time it takes for information to work its way to leaders in Washington.

-The increasing number of injuries undermines President Donald Trump initial statements hours after the airstrikes, in which he didn’t announce any casualties.
+The increasing number of injuries undermines President Donald Trump’s initial statements hours after the airstrikes, in which he didn’t announce any casualties.

 “I am pleased to inform you the American people should be extremely grateful and happy,” Trump said during a speech on January 9, adding that “No Americans were harmed in last night’s attack by the Iranian regime.”